otland/forgottenserver/docker/README.md

 OTS files are in real-time synchronization.
 You can do changes in `data`/`config.lua` and run `/reload all` on GOD character to load changes.
 You don't have to restart OTS.

 Database data is not stored outside docker container.
-Every `docker-compose down`, it resets a database to state from `docker/data.sql`.
+Every `docker compose down`, it resets a database to state from `docker/data.sql`.
 If you want to add more accounts/characters, put them in that `.sql` file.

 #### Database management